-Cyclamen persicum is the species used for all the large-flowers cultivars that are available for purchase.
+Cyclamen persicum Mill is the species used for all the large-flowers cultivars that are available for purchase.
 It is from the eastern Mediterranean where it grows in open rocky areas and in scrub.
-It blooms in winter or early spring with fragrant plain white, white with a carmine mouth, or pinkish carmine flowers.
-Leaves are variable.
-Photos by John Lonsdale.
+It flowers in winter or early spring with mature leaves.
+Flowers are fragrant, plain white, white with a carmine mouth, or pinkish carmine, twisted, without auricles on the base.
+Photos 1-2 by John Lonsdale.
 Photos 3-4 were taken by Mary Sue Ittner.
 The last one shows the fruit (hanging over the pot).